AlexEne/AlexEne.github.io/_posts/2019-09-04-Github-actions-CI-rust-SDL2.md

 title: Github Actions CI with Rust and SDL2
 ---

-Github has added a way to have CI with [github actions](https://github.blog/2019-08-08-github-actions-now-supports-ci-cd/) and I decided to try it after I saw [how well it worked](https://github.com/yak32/glw_json/blob/master/.github/workflows/main.yml) for my colleague, Yakov.
+Github has added CI workflows with [github actions](https://github.blog/2019-08-08-github-actions-now-supports-ci-cd/) and I decided to try it after I saw [how well it worked](https://github.com/yak32/glw_json/blob/master/.github/workflows/main.yml) for my colleague, Yakov.
 I am doing a game in Rust and I need to test it on Windows, Linux and MacOS.
 While Windows and Linux tests are easy to run with the help of WSL on my machine, I don't own a Mac so that platform was never tested until now.